Future Parks & Reinvestment Projects

 Grand Park - Phase I

-Located generally along and west of the Dallas North Tollway (DNT), east of Legacy Parkway and north of Stonebrook Parkway, this 275-acre regional park is the first of its kind in Frisco.
-Planning for Phase I development is underway.
+Located generally along and west of the Dallas North Tollway, east of Legacy Parkway and north of Stonebrook Parkway, this 275-acre regional park will be is the first of its kind in Frisco.

 Wetlands Restoration Project